laurentstaub/launch-school-js/JS130_more_javascript/notes.md

 * Lexical Scope: refers to the lexical structure of the code (inner vs outer scope)

 # Strict mode

 When to use it:
-* When creating new function in an existing codebase
+* When creating new function in an existing codebase (function level strict mode)
 * When creating a new project / codebase

+You cannot create global variables implicitly.
+Functions won't use the global object as their implicit context.
+Forgetting to use this in a method raises an error.
+Leading zeros on numeric integers are illegal.

 Strict mode makes three significant changes to JavaScript semantics:
 * It eliminates some silent errors that occur in sloppy mode by changing them to throw errors instead.
 Silent errors occur when a program does something that is unintended, but continues to run as though nothing is wrong.
 This can lead to incorrect results or errors much later in execution that are subsequently difficult to track down.